-Immediately to the south of Quetico is the Superior National Forest.
-Approximately 400,000 ha of this Forest comprise the Boundary Waters Canoe Area (BWCA).
-The BWCA is an American wilderness park with goals and management objectives similar to those of Quetico.
+Immediately to the south of Quetico in the Superior National Forest.
+Approximately 400,000 has of this Forest comprise the Boundary Waters Canos Area (SWCA).
+The BWCA is an American milderness park with goals and management objectives similar to those of Quetico.
 It is obvious that we must be concerned about fires crossing the international border from Quetico into the BWCA.

-The United States Forest Service recently did a public review of its fire policy for wilderness parks and a decision on this issue is expected by December of this year.
-Briefly, it proposed to utilize prescribed burns in wilderness areas (Anon.
+The United States Forest Service recently did a public review of its fire policy for wilderness parks and a delision on this Issue is expected by December of this year.
+Oriefly, it proposed to utilize prescribed burns in wilderness areas (Anon.
 1984b), a view which the majority of public responses supported.